 13.1 We will retain all files and papers in relation to your matter for a minimum of six years, on the understanding that we have your authority to destroy them after this time.
 Your consent to such destruction of files is deemed to have been given upon your acceptance of these terms.
 If you wish your files and papers to be retained for longer, please let us know before the end of your matter.

 13.2 We have facilities for storing deeds and wills and are pleased to provide these services free of charge.

 In addition, we may charge you both for:

-- time spent producing stored papers that are requested ; and/or
+• time spent producing stored papers that are requested ; and/or

 • reading, correspondence or other work necessary to comply with your instructions in relation to the retrieved papers.

 13.4 We will not destroy papers/documents that you specifically ask us to keep in safe custody.
 Separate insurance, if required, should be arranged by you for particularly valuable items deposited with us.